 What users don’t like from ServiceNow

 While ServiceNow possesses numerous strengths and positive attributes, customers have also expressed their concerns and dislikes about certain aspects of the platform.
-Here are some of the dislikes mentioned, based on analysis from reputable sources like Gartner and G2.
+Based on analysis from reputable sources like Gartner and G2, here are some of the dislikes mentioned.

-3. Extensive native AI capabilities - ServiceNow places a strong emphasis on its native AI capabilities, harnessing the power of artificial intelligence and machine learning.
-ServiceNow argues that its AI capabilities are deeply integrated into the platform, offering users a seamless and unified experience.
+- Extensive native AI capabilities - ServiceNow has native AI capabilities deeply integrated into the platform, offering users a seamless and unified experience.

-4. Strong market presence and partnerships - ServiceNow highlights its established market presence and strategic partnerships with renowned companies like NVIDIA and Juniper Networks.
-These partnerships not only contribute to ServiceNow's credibility and influence but also result in collaborative innovations and integrations that benefit customers.
+- Strong market presence and partnerships - ServiceNow has a established market presence and strategic partnerships with renowned companies like NVIDIA and Juniper Networks.
+These partnerships contribute to ServiceNow's credibility and influence and result in collaborative innovations and integrations that benefit customers.

 What is Jira Service Management?